kr-mohit/How-s-The-Weather/README.md

 Through apk installing:
 1. Look for the releases section in the repository.
-2. Under the Final Release, find the "How's The Weather.apk" file under Assets.
+2. Under the Final Release, find the "HowsTheWeather.apk" file under Assets.
 3. Install the apk file on an android device.

 ## License